-SECTION 7.
-Duration. - Participating corporations/ partnerships with existing landholdings may engage in rice/ corn production within a period of time to be determined by this Act.
-However, those corporations/ partnerships which purchased agricultural lands for the purpose cannot convert the land to other uses and must relinquish land ownership in favour of agrarian reform beneficiaries within a period of three (3) years in the case of public agricultural lands and for private lands
+Sec.
+7. Duration. - Participating corporations/partnerships with existing 7 landholdings may engage in rice/corn production within a period of time to be 8 determined by this Act.
+However, those corporations/partnerships which purchased 9 agricultural lands for the purpose cannot convert the land to other uses and must 10 relinquish land ownership in favour of agrarian reform beneficiaries within a period 11 of three (3) years in the case of public agricultural lands and for private lands 12 originally distributed under the Comprehensive Agrarian Reform Program should 13 14 they wish to terminate the Corporative Farming agreement.

-- originally distributed under the Comprehensive Agrarian Reform Program should they wish to terminate the Corporative Farming agreement. - Arrangements/ negotiations for leased public or idle private agricultural lands shall be for a period not less than ten (10) years. - SECTION 8.
-Automatic review.
-The DA and the DAR, being the lead government agencies in the Corporative Farming Program, shall submit periodic reports to both Houses of Congress on the accomplishment of the Program. - A review on the viability of the program shall made by the concerned agencies after five (5) years of its implementation. - SECTION 9.
-Effectivity.
-This act shall take effect after (15) days following its publication in the official gazette or in a national newspaper of general circulation.
+Arrangements/negotiations for leased public or idle private agricultural lands shall be for a period not less than ten (10) years.

+Sec.
+8. Automatic review. - The DA and the DAR, being the lead government agencies in the Corporative Farming Program, shall submit periodic reports to both Houses of Congress on the accomplishments of the Program.

-Approved.
+A review on the viability of the program shall be made by the concerned agencies after five (5) years of its implementation.

+Sec.
+9. Effectivity. - This act shall take effect after (15) days following its publication in the Official Gazette or in a national newspaper of general circulation.
+Approved,